n-claes/legolas/docs/content/pylbo/using_pylbo.md

 for which you want to see eigenfunctions.
 Selected points will be annotated on the plot, clicking left will deselect them.
 Pressing Enter draws the eigenfunctions for the selected points, you can cycle through the various eigenfunctions as well.

-Note that every point you select will have a different colour, the colours between the eigenfunctions and the selected spectrum points are consistent.
+Note that every point you select will have a different color, the colors between the eigenfunctions and the selected spectrum points are consistent.
 The legend on the eigenfunction panel will contain the index of the selected point in the `ds.eigenvalues` array, with the value printed as well.
 Below is a detailed overview of the various commands: